Explore ancient shipwrecks in Greece's first underwater museum

 "It is very impressive.
 Even I, who have been working for years in underwater archaeology, the first time I dived on this wreck I was truly impressed,' said Dimitris Kourkoumelis, the lead archaeologist on the project preparing the site for visitors, told the Associated Press.
 “It’s different to see amphoras... individually in a museum and different to see them in such concentration.”

 Greece had banned diving until 2004 or so, due to worries that undersea ancient artefacts would be pillaged but now the country is wholeheartedly embracing its rich underwater heritage.
 Access to the Peristera shipwreck is available through a new project that will create underwater museums across the Greek islands over the next two years.
-Divers will be able to tour the shipwreck and non-divers can feel like they’re underwater with virtual reality information centres on land.
+Divers will be able to tour the shipwreck with licensed guides and non-divers can feel like they're underwater with virtual reality information centres on land.